ismael-arias/nytpi-sass-utils/README.md

 ---

-`mobile-portrait to desktop` (range of named size classes with implicit layout use, similar to the above; note that order matters!)
+`mobile-portrait to desktop`
+_Range of named size classes with implicit layout use, similar to the above; note that order matters, as explained below!_

 Use the `mobile-portrait` layout (implicitly) from the `mobile-portrait` breakpoint's min width to the `desktop` breakpoint's max width (once again, that range is infinity, so no media query will be output).

 ----

-`desktop for desktop to tablet-landscape` (explicit named layout and order-independent named breakpoint range specification)
+`desktop for desktop to tablet-landscape`
+_Explicit named layout and order-independent named breakpoint range specification._

 Explicitly use the `desktop` layout for the breakpoint range `desktop to tablet-landscape`.
 Because we're explicitly indicating which layout to use, we could reorder the breakpoint range and get the same output, e.g. `desktop for tablet-landscape to desktop`.